oskariorg/oskari-docs/md/documentation/minification.md

 # Frontend-tools

-There are some helpful tools under Oskari/tools folder under the oskari-frontend reposityry.
+There are some helpful tools under Oskari/tools folder under the Oskari frontend [repository](https://github.com/nls-oskari/oskari).
 To use them you need to:

 1) install nodejs version 5+ (tested on 5.x and 6.x)